-The latest infrastructure valuation was performed at 31 March 2022.
-An interim valuation for property valuations is recorded in the intervening years on a periodic basis.
+Infrastructure assets, residential properties, non-specialised properties, and rural estates are held at valuation, with the latest infrastructure valuations performed at 31 March 2022 and property valuation at 31 March 2019.
+An interim valuation is recorded in the intervening years if there has been a material change.
 Residual values and depreciation rates are reviewed on revaluation.
 On sale of a revalued asset, the revaluation reserve is recycled to the consolidated statement of profit or loss.